Tyrrrz/Tyrrrz.me/data/blog/reverse-engineering-youtube/index.md

 537513BBC517D8643EBF25887256DAACD7521090.AE6A48F177E7B0E8CD85D077E5170BFD83BEDE6BE6C6C
 ```

-When your browser opens a YouTube video, it transforms these signatures using a set of operations defined in the player's source code, appending the result as an additional parameter inside the URLs.
+When your browser opens a YouTube video, it transforms the signature using a set of operations defined in the player's source code, appending the result as an additional parameter inside the URL of each media stream.
 To repeat the same process from code, you need to locate the JavaScript source of the player used by the video and parse it.

-### Downloading and parsing player source code
+### Reverse-engineering the player

 Every video uses a slightly different version of the player, which means that you need to figure out which one to download.
 If you get the HTML of the [video's embed page](https://www.youtube.com/embed/e_S9VvJM1PI), you can search for `"js":` to find a JSON property that contains the player's relative source code URL.
 Once you prepend YouTube's host to it, you'll end up with a URL like this one: